-Electronic Lab Notebooks (LabArchives) supports several different document editing options, including Microsoft Office 365, Think Free, or Zoho.
+Electronic Lab Notebooks (LabArchives) supports several different document editing options, including Microsoft Office 365 or Think Free.
 Choosing Office as your document editor lets you work with Microsoft Word, Excel, and PowerPoint.

 - Upload existing Office files right from your computer

 - Create new Office documents within LabArchives itself including Office-compatible documents

 - Continue editing documents within LabArchives using the Online Editor